-Moroccan Steel-Cut Oats Soup (Lahshou) Recipe
+Moroccan Steel Cut Oat Soup (Lahshou) Recipe

+So little work, and you end up with Such big flavors!
+And practically for pennies.
 Is it any wonder I adore Moroccan Food, my first and most enduring culinary love?
 Who would believe something like this steel-cut oats soup made with water, some grain and spices can turn up such a fabulous dish?

 Such is the magic of our beloved Moroccan seasonings.